 These are the largest continuous mountains are the Republic of Ireland.
 This is a large natural park where many of the Braveheart scenes were filmed because of its natural beauty.

 This used to be the medieval capital of Ireland back in the 11th century.
 Visit the Norman Castle and walk through the beautiful gardens.
-You can also check out the cobblestone streets, Cathedral of Saint Canice and its round tower, the Black Abbey, enjoy lunch, drink, and do some shopping.
+You can also check out the cobblestone streets, the Cathedral of Saint Canice and its round tower, the Black Abbey, enjoy lunch, drink, and do some shopping.